kurtextrem/Layoutify-for-Instagram/README.md

 </h1>

+> [!IMPORTANT]
+> Unfortunately, I no longer have the time needed to maintain this extension.
+Instagram does too many changes to their website for me to keep up.
+I'm thankful for all the users and support across all the years. **As of 2nd December 2023, I've unpublished the extension from the Webstore.**

 The default Instagram.com layout is not optimized for the desktop.
 This extension improves this.

 Download from [Chrome Web Store](https://chrome.google.com/webstore/detail/nekeeojpcbiehcignddhindbgacbghmi).